shatha-an/conferenceSystem/README.md

 - > the SessionAttendee table is relationship table and used "AttendeeID" ,"SessionID" as foreignKey from Basic tables (Attendee table , Session table).
 ```

-> [NOTE!]
-> the SessionAttendee table is relationship table and used "AttendeeID" ,"SessionID" as foreignKey from Basic tables (Attendee table , Session table).

 </details>